monch1962/hello-world-secops/security-tool-images/README.md

 - store those Docker images in a private registry, where they can be version controlled by your organisation
 - pull those images from your own private registry each time you want to run them

 Instructions below describe how to build the Docker image, and run the built image within CI/CD.
-You should adapt these instructions to include storing the Docker image in your own private registry, then running it from that registry, rather than running directly from a Dockerfile stored on the Internet
+You should adapt these instructions to include storing the Docker image in your own private registry, then running it from that registry, rather than running directly from a Dockerfile stored on the Internet.

+One possible way to do this is to create e.g. GCP Cloud Run jobs to build each Docker image from the instructions below on a regular basis, then push it to your registry, then check the built images for problems before starting to use them against your own codebase.
+Details of how to do this are beyond the scope of this article (for now...)

 ## Utilities

 ### jq

+jq is pretty much the industry standard tool for processing JSON files.
+Where possible, the tools described below are configured to emit their results as JSON; this means you can use jq to examine the output from each tool, then automate how any problems are handled within the CI/CD pipeline.

 #### Build Docker image